St. Peter's Tomb

-What is St. Peter’s tomb?
+What is St. Peter’s Tomb?

 St. Peter’s Tomb is a holy site located within the walls of the largest church, St. Peter’s Basilica.
 The St. Peter's Basilica is a great example of timeless art and architecture created by some of the most brilliant minds to have ever existed.
 The Basilica was made by Emperor Constantine as the resting place of the apostle.
 It was operating as a church for many years until it was expanded on greater levels later.